Bentzi Gopstein: Kahanism

-Gopstein is a student of Meir Kahane and an adherent of Kahanism, the ideology named for and developed by Kahane and promoted by his banned Kach party in Israel.
+Gopstein is a student of Meir Kahane and an adherent of Kahanism, the ideology named for and developed by Kahane and promoted by his banned Kach party.

 Kach incited to racism and advocated the expulsion of Arabs from Israel and the Palestinian Territories.

 Gopstein praised the 1994 Cave of the Patriarchs massacre committed by fellow Kach member Baruch Goldstein.
 He has participated in memorials to Kahane.

-Shortly after Kahane's 1990 assassination, Gopstein was arrested, and then released, in a case involving the unsolved murder of an Arab couple.
+Shortly after Kahane's 1990 assassination, Gopstein was arrested, and then released, in a case involving the unsolved murder of a Palestinian Arab couple.
 In 1994, Gopstein was assigned to administrative detention as a result of his involvement with Kahane's then-banned organization.

 In 2015, in a tape-recorded talk, Gopstein justified burning down churches based on the religious teachings against idolatry by 12th-century Jewish philosopher and scholar Maimonides.
 Later that year, he advocated expelling Christians from Israel and banning celebration of Christmas there.

 In 2017, Gopstein and Itamar Ben Gvir sued journalist Yoaz Hendel who called them draft-dodgers saying they wanted to join the IDF but the army "... did not want two guys who it was feared would try to stir up unrest among soldiers and turn them into extreme right-wingers like themselves.
 They were known to be trouble-makers and the IDF did not want to mess with them".